Charles Alexander Eastman – Sioux Doctor, Author & Reformer

 Charles Alexander Eastman, aka Ohiyesa, a Santee Sioux Indian, was the first Native American to be certified in Western medicine, a writer, national lecturer, and reformer.

 He would be given the birth name of Hakadah (Pitful Last) because he was the last of three brothers and one sister, and the fact that his mother, Winona, died shortly after his birth.
-Hakadah would be raised by his grandmother, Stands Sacred.
+His grandmother, Stands Sacred, would raise Hakadah.
 In his early youth, he was given the name Ohiye S’a (Always Wins) as part of the Dakota tradition of naming to mark life passages.

 When he was 4, the Dakota War of 1862 resulted in Ohiyesa being separated from his siblings and father when Stands Sacred fled with him to North Dakota and Canada, thinking his father and siblings were dead.
-Over the next decade, Ohiyesa lived the nomadic life of the tribe, with his Uncle training him in the traditional ways of hunting and being a warrior.
+Over the next decade, Ohiyesa lived a nomadic life with his Uncle, who trained him in the traditional ways of hunting and being a warrior.

-At the age of 15, entering manhood, Ohiyesa was preparing to embark on his first warpath to avenge his fathers’ death when his father re-appeared.
+At 15, on the cusp of manhood, Ohiyesa was preparing to embark on his first warpath to avenge his father’s death when his father reappeared.
 At that time, his father, who had accepted Christianity and taken the name Jacob Eastman, came for him and brought the teenage boy to his home in Flandreau, South Dakota.
 There, several Sioux families had established themselves as farmers and homesteaders.
 His father sent him to mission day school, but at first, Ohiyesa rebelled, wanting to return to the tribe.
 After settling in, though, Ohiyesa did well in his education.
-Two years later, he walked 150 miles to attend a better mission school at Santee, Nebraska, where he made so much progress in two years that he was selected for a more advanced course and sent to Beloit College in Beloit, Wisconsin.
+Two years later, he walked 150 miles to attend a better mission school at Santee, Nebraska, where he made so much progress that he was selected for a more advanced course and sent to Beloit College in Beloit, Wisconsin.
 During this time, he took the Christian name of Charles Eastman.

 Later, he would attend Knox College in Galesburg, Illinois, and Kimball Academy, and Dartmouth College in New Hampshire.
 He graduated from Dartmouth in 1887 and immediately entered the Boston University School of Medicine, where he received an M.D. degree in 1890.